duniter/duniter/doc/HDC.md

 `COIN_ORIGIN` is one of the following structure:

     A-AMENDMENT_NUMBER
-    F-TRANSACTION_NUMBER
-    D-TRANSACTION_NUMBER
+    C-TRANSACTION_NUMBER

 With the following meaning:

 Field | Description
 ----- | -----------
-`A, F or D` | `A` indicates the coin is issued from an amendment, `F` indicates the coin is issued by fusion of other coins, while `D` indicates the coin is issued by division of other coin(s).
+`A or C` | `A` indicates the coin is issued from an amendment, while `C` indicates the coin is issued by change of coins.
 `AMENDMENT_NUMBER` | is the unique Amendment number from which this coin is created (justifying the issuance).
-`TRANSACTION_NUMBER` | is the unique Transaction number of the individual from which this coin is created (fusion or division cases).
+`TRANSACTION_NUMBER` | is the unique Transaction number of the individual from which this coin is created (justifying the change).

 #### Examples